Shopifake/shopifake-back/docs/service-endpoints.md

 # Service API Endpoints

-Summary of the REST endpoints implemented for the catalog, inventory, and pricing services.
+Summary of the REST endpoints implemented for the catalog, inventory, pricing, and orders services.

 ---